meg23/ansible-squid-proxy-setup/README.md

 3. Drink coffee
 ## What the installer does
 1. Updates the system
-2. Reboots the machine
-3. Installs and sets up Squid
+2. Installs and sets up Squid
-4. Reboots again

 ## Issues and TODO
  * Work in progress